appacademy/Module-2-Resources/week-5/d2-binary-hexa-ascii-memory-arrays/notes/binary-and-hexadecimal-notes.md

 console.log(binaryToDecimal(binary));
 ```

-## Base 16 - Hexadecimal:
+## Base 16 - Hexadecimal

 hex = 6, dec = 10, hence hexadecimal (6 + 10 = 16)

 Counting follows this pattern:
 The digits are 0-9 with A, B, C, D, E and F representing 10, 11, 12, 13, 14 and 15, respectively.
 Hexadecimal numbers (sometimes called 'hex' for short) are prepended with an '0x' to differentiate them as base-16.

 - Hexadecimal is often used as shorthand for representing binary values:
   - one hex digit can represent four bits.

 ```
 0 = 0b0000 = 0x0